-10 of the prettiest peony varieties to plant in your garden
+10 Of The Prettiest Peony Varieties To Plant In Your Garden

-Peony — the flower that captivates gardeners (amateurs included!) and floods your social media feeds for most of June and July.
+Peony—the flower that captivates gardeners (amateurs included!) and floods your social media feeds for most of June and July.
 The good news is that peonies thrive all over Canada and are super easy to care for.
-Our gardening expert Sarah Nixon has chosen 10 beautiful varieties to get you inspired for ‘grammable blooms this season.
-(Here’s how to get them.)
+Our gardening expert Sarah Nixon has chosen 10 beautiful peony varieties to get you inspired for ‘grammable blooms this season.
+(Here’s how to plant and care for them.)

 These herbaceous beauties get their name from their striking colour.
 Often used in wedding bouquets, Coral Charms are early bloomers (around June) and open to reveal a peach centre.
 They are referred to as a “semi-double peony” because of their multiple row of petals.